SurlyMae/jekyll-now/_posts/2018-11-07-what-is-dependency-injection.md

 ---
 layout: post
-title: (Post) What is dependency injection?
+title: /Blog/ What is dependency injection?
 ---

 _Dependency injection is a principle of object-oriented programming.
 But what does it actually mean?_